3-14: Exeunt Femmes

 The gang travels along a rocky ridge, a dip in which coincides with a tall mountain in the distance.
 The scene is dark; the sun's not really up yet so the land looks nearly black.
 The real focus, though, is the sky, a rich blood red mottled with dark red clouds.

-Blood-red sky may look like something's gone terribly wrong but it lasts for just a moment at the crack of dawn, quickly giving way to softer hues as the sun rises.
+The blood-red sky may look like something's gone terribly wrong but it lasts for just a moment at the crack of dawn, quickly giving way to softer hues as the sun rises.
 The gang will be crossing the Cannibal Plains in the bright of day; if they don't want to get too worn down by random fights on their way to wherever the Grand Wizard is, they'll have to keep an eye on their surroundings.
 Fortunately, they're not exactly wandering aimlessly.
 They have a pretty good idea of where to start looking.

 The map.
 The town of Deadcat is situated centre north and surrounded by cannibal villages.
 The gang has just passed the easternmost cannibal village and is directly north of the Suspicious Lab.
 On a wider scale, this is all in the Cannibal Plains, with the Floodlands to the south and the Hidden Forest to the east.